What is the difference between monitoring and evaluation?

 It is therefore advisable to measure programmatic impact across a theory of change to see whether the program achieved intended consequences along the pathway that could lead to a reduction in COVID-19 transmission, cases and resulting deaths.
 It is also important that expectations about what a programme evaluation will and will not achieve are managed from the outset so no one is expecting health impact data and understands why this isn't useful.

 What if monitoring and evaluation processes show that my organisation's project didn’t work as expected?

-Sometimes the results of monitoring and evaluation processes may be disappointing or not as positive as your organisation expected.
+Sometimes the results of M&E processes may be disappointing or not as positive as your organisation expected.
 It is often tempting to not share these findings with others in the same way that you may share positive findings.
 However, within the WASH sector there is renewed interest in learning constructively from failures.
 The Nakuru Accord encourages WASH practitioners to: